 Payment or payment arrangements for all tuition and fees charges are due in full the first day of the semester.
 If registration occurs after the first day of the semester, payment in full is due upon registration.
 If you are unable to pay the full amount upon registration, please contact the Service Central office to set up one of the following payment options.
 Failure to make payments as scheduled will result in finance charges assessed on the outstanding balance.

 CCU correspondence to students is primarily through e-mail.
 Students are responsible to keep their e-mail contact information up-to-date and to check their e-mail regularly for information regarding their CCU account.
 Students’ current account balance information is always accessible through their WebAdvisor online account.
+In WebAdvisor, please click on "View Account and Make Payments" to view your account summary, including tuition and fee charges, pending financial aid, and payment history.
+You can also view your statement of account and make payments on an outstanding balance.

 Student pays the full semester charges (or the portion not covered by financial aid and other outside sources) at the time of registration.